pymupdf/PyMuPDF/README.rst

 Windows
 -------
-You can download pre-generated binaries suitable for your Python version, and thereby avoid any compilation hassle.
+You can download pre-generated binaries `from here <https://github.com/JorjMcKie/PyMuPDF-optional-material/tree/master/binary_setups>`_ that are suitable for your Python version, and thereby avoid any compilation hassle.
 Please refer to this `document <http://pythonhosted.org/PyMuPDF/installation.html>`_ for details.

 Usage
 =====